RocketChat/Apps.RC.AI.Programmer/README.md

 </li>
 </ol>

-The users can login to GitHub by entering the slash command `/github login` and then clicking on the `Login` button.
+The users can login to GitHub by entering the slash command `/ai-programmer login` and then clicking on the `Login` button.

-Users are logged out after a week but the users can also logout at any time by entering `/github logout`.
+Users are logged out after a week using a scheduler mechanism but the users can also logout at any time by entering `/ai-programmer logout`.